krusynth/billhunt.dev/about.md

     </div>
     <div class="job-description">
       <p>
-        As Cloud Policy Lead for OFCIO, I work with stakeholders across the Federal Government to drive mature practices in infrastructure.
+        As Cloud Policy Lead for OFCIO, I work with stakeholders across the Federal Government to drive mature practices in infrastructure, a portfolio representing approximately $20 billion.
 I am also currently acting as Mission Operations Lead, managing our teams working on workforce reskilling, shared government-wide services, network modernization, and migration to cloud services.
-In 2018, I created the Federal Cloud Computing Strategy (Cloud Smart) to address the three largest barriers to IT modernization - cybersecurity, procurement, and workforce skills.
+I created the <a href="https://cloud.cio.gov/">Federal Cloud Computing Strategy (Cloud Smart)</a> to address the three largest barriers to IT modernization - cybersecurity, procurement, and workforce skills.
 This strategy was enthusiastically endorsed by the Administration, our agency partners, and private industry.
-I also run the Data Center Optimization Initiative, overseeing the management of 12,000 data centers, which has saved taxpayers $2 billion over the last two years.
+I also run the <a href="https://datacenters.cio.gov/">Data Center Optimization Initiative</a>, overseeing the management of 12,000 data centers, which has saved taxpayers $2 billion over the last two years.
       </p>
       <p>
         In my first year at OMB, I received the prestigious Professional Achievement Award &mdash; an honor usually given after three years of exceptional service &mdash; for my innovative, collaborative approach to this work.
 In 2019 I was also named to the <a href="https://fcw.com/articles/2019/02/04/congratulations-2019-federal-100-award-winners.aspx">Federal 100</a> list.